cs-au-dk/TAJS/README.md

 npm install
 ```

-Individual external dependencies can be registered in .tajsconfig like this:
+Individual external dependencies can be registered in tajs.properties like this:

 ```properties
 jalangilogger = /home/tajs-user/tajs/extras/jalangilogger/javascript/node_modules/jalangilogger